-The Company received a Paragraph IV Notice Letter from generic drug makers Apotex Inc. and Apotex Corp. (collectively "Apotex") dated May 13, 2020, directed to nine of its Oxtellar XR Orange Book patents.
+The Company received a Paragraph IV Notice Letter from generic drug makers Apotex Inc. and Apotex Corp. (collectively, "Apotex") dated May 13, 2020 directed to nine of its Oxtellar XR® Orange Book patents.
 Supernus's U.S. Patent Nos.
-7,722,898, 7,910,131, 8,617,600, 8,821,930, 9,119,791, 9,351,975, 9,370,525, 9,855,278, and 10,220,042 generally cover once-a-day oxcarbazepine formulations and methods of treating seizures using those formulations.
-The FDA Orange Book lists all nine of the Company's Oxtellar XR patents expiring on April 13, 2027.
+7,722,898; 7,910,131; 8,617,600; 8,821,930; 9,119,791; 9,351,975; 9,370,525; 9,855,278; and 10,220,042 generally cover once-a-day oxcarbazepine formulations and methods of treating seizures using those formulations.
+The FDA Orange Book lists all nine of the Company's Oxtellar XR® patents as expiring on April 13, 2027.
 On June 26, 2020, the Company filed a lawsuit against Apotex alleging infringement of the Company's nine patents.
-The Complaint-filed in the U.S. District Court for the District of New Jersey-alleges, inter alia, that Apotex infringed the Company's Oxtellar XR patents by submitting to the FDA an Abbreviated New Drug Application (ANDA) seeking to market a generic version of Oxtellar XR prior to the expiration of the Company's patents.
-Filing its June 26, 2020 Complaint within 45 days of receiving Apotex's Paragraph IV certification notice entitles Supernus to an automatic stay preventing the FDA from approving Apotex's ANDA for 30 months from the date of our receipt of the Paragraph IV Notice Letter.
-On September 4, 2020, Apotex answered the Complaint and denied the substantive allegations of the Complaint.
-Apotex also asserted Counterclaims seeking declaratory judgments of non-infringement for the nine Oxtellar XR Orange Book patents.
+The Complaint-filed in the U.S. District Court for the District of New Jersey-alleges, inter alia, that Apotex infringed the Company's Oxtellar XR® patents by submitting to the FDA an Abbreviated New Drug Application ("ANDA") seeking to market a generic version of Oxtellar XR[®] prior to the expiration of the Company's patents.
+Filing its June 26, 2020 Complaint within 45 days of receiving Apotex's Paragraph IV certification notice entitles Supernus to an automatic stay preventing the FDA from approving Apotex's ANDA for 30 months from the date of the Company's receipt of the Paragraph IV Notice Letter.
+On September 4, 2020, Apotex answered the Complaint and denied the substantive allegations of the Complaint, asserting affirmative defenses that include non-infringement and invalidity.
+Apotex also asserted Counterclaims seeking declaratory judgments of non-infringement for the nine Oxtellar XR® Orange Book patents.
 On October 30, 2020, the Company filed its Reply, denying the substantive allegations of Apotex's Counterclaims.
-Following the initial Rule 16 Scheduling Conference, the Court issued a case schedule that provides for a trial in June or July 2022.
-Pretrial discovery is ongoing as of the date of this filing.
+On January 27, 2022, the Court issued an Order staying all litigation proceedings and administratively terminated the action until the stay is lifted.
+As of the date of this submission, this case remains administratively terminated.